 As the year turns, many are conscious of a long-drawn out process of multiple ‘new’ years.
-One would be forgiven to think that many in our society see the year itself differently, almost as if we don’t all see things the same way.
-Yet surely we were all celebrating the ending of one year and the starting of a new one.
+It is true that there are different ways to end the year differently; we were all celebrating the ending of one year and the starting of a new one.
 Samhain, or Hallowe’en is celebrated as the end of one year, as it is traditionally seen as the end of harvest and abundance and the beginning of the fallow months.
 This seems a fitting end to a year; the ghosts of our ancestors walk amongst us, our trials have reached fruition and have been harvested.
 Yet, not all ‘paganic’ spiritualties would say this was the year’s end.
 Instead the long, darkening months of November and most of December are seen as the death rattle of the year.
 We cannot truly die until we have been dying awhile.
 Then comes the solstice, when darkness is complete.
-A point is reached in a very real sense, far out in space, when Earth is at the zenith of her orbit, far, far out into the desperately cold wastes of Nothing.
-This is the physical end to the year, for this marks the point where we can’t get any further from the Heart; it hereby all gets lighter, brighter, we as a planetary consciousness are invited back into the warmest embrace of the Sun’s hearth.
+A point is reached in a very real sense, far out in space, when Earth’s tilt is at the zenith, as far from the warm sun as it gets, far out into the desperately cold wastes of Nothing.
+This is the physical end to the year, for this marks the point where we can’t get any further from the Heart; it hereby all gets lighter, brighter, we as one half of planetary consciousness are invited back into the warmest embrace of the Sun’s hearth.

 But then we have the mythological birth of the Son of God.
 The ancient, shattering importance of this moment rings through the ages, so important it was that the invading Christ chose this moment for himself.
 To be born anew on this Earth is so brilliantly pure that all are drawn inexorably to honour this moment.
 Christians, pagans, atheists, Gnostics and mystics are all drawn to the simplicity of this moment: a god-child is born on Earth, a star has been moulded into human form to live a life of challenge and pain, to remember his godhead, to fearlessly share the Truth and to ascend into enlightenment.
 This is not a mere two thousand years old story and we know that, deep in our bones.
 Whenever we hear carols at our door, or see the Nativity scene of parents and child, gifts from Mages and of simple herdsmen we hear angels speaking to us from aeons past.
 This speaks a truth so simple that it transcends learning and dogma, it dares us to believe that this year, this birth, is one of hope.
 Not of some god, but our own birth, our own hope.
 This is the true message of Christmas; we all have stardust in us, we all are the Baby, born at the return of the light to Earth to awaken into our embodiment of sacredness, to live and to die enlightened.